 Many sweetened drinks are high in calories and can cause weight gain, even in active people.
-If you feel like drinking something sweet, choose a beverage that is made with artificial (man-made) or non-nutritive sweeteners.
+If you feel like drinking something sweet, try to choose a beverage that is made with non-nutritive (or sugar-free) sweeteners.
 You can also add flavor to plain water or seltzer with fresh fruits or a splash of fruit juice.

 The 2015-2020 Dietary Guidelines recommend limiting added sugars to less than 10% of your daily calories.
 Read the ingredients and watch out for drinks that are high in sugar.
 Sugar can go by many names, including: